ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 - AT mode typically supports only UDP sockets.
 - AT mode is potentially better optimized for power consumption.

-### Non-IP optimizations

-The Mbed OS cellular API has also been planned to **support non-IP communication in the near future**.
-You need to make two changes when using non-IP in your application:

-1. Request a non-IP context from network.
-1. Open a non-IP socket type.

-You need to request a non-IP stack type using CellularNetwork before issuing connect:

-    nsapi_error_t set_stack_type(nsapi_ip_stack_t stack_type)

-Non-IP communication uses DatagramSocket, which is similar to UDPSocket but does not have IP addressing and UDP port functionality:

-    class DatagramSocket

-An application can also request control-plane optimizations when connecting to a cellular network.
-The application needs to advertise its capability to support control-plane optimizations and its preference to use it.
-You can select the non-IP optimization options using CellularNetwork:

-    set_ciot_optimization_config(Supported_UE_Opt supported_opt,
-                                 Preferred_UE_Opt preferred_opt)

 ### Optimize for power consumption

 The `CellularPower` class has methods to optimize power saving.
 The `set_powerl_level()` offers flexibility to control the reception and transmission power levels.
 In addition, 3GPP has specified advanced power optimizations that are useful for celluar IoT devices: Power Save Mode (PSM) and extended Discontinuous Reception (eDRX).